Updated: Nov 23, 2021

-The first thing which comes to MY mind when I think of a labyrinth is the 1986 movie, Labyrinth, by Jim Henson starring David Bowie.
-Next, I think of the Labyrinth designed by Daedalus from the Ancient Greek tale about King Minos, the Minotaur and Theseus.
+The first thing which comes to MY mind when I think of a labyrinth is the 1986 movie Labyrinth by Jim Henson, starring David Bowie.
+Next, I think of the Labyrinth designed by Daedalus from the Ancient Greek tale about King Minos, the Minotaur, and Theseus.
 Essentially they are mystical/magical mazes that are conquered physically and spiritually.

-Hope you like it.
+I hope you like it.